Gayaza High School students bid farewell to U.S. National Future Farmers of America (FFA) volunteers. Photo by Maria Nakayiza/ CRS.

 The Ideal Fellow

 We are looking for motivated individuals with an interest in international agriculture development and education.
 Fellows will be a class of premiere individuals who strive to be leaders, coupled with a passion for agriculture.
-IAEFP fellows will help scale up innovative agricultural education programs in selected schools in alignment with the government of Uganda’s newly revised Lower Secondary Curriculum, launched at the beginning of the 2020 school year, which emphasizes an active, learner-centered approach to pedagogy and a competence and skills-based curriculum.
+IAEFP fellows will help scale up innovative agricultural education programs in selected schools in alignment with the government of Uganda’s newly revised Lower Secondary Curriculum, launched at the beginning of the 2020 school year, which emphasizes an active, learner-centered approach to pedagogy and competence and skills-based curriculum.

 If you are interested in the fellowship opportunity or know someone who may be interested, please apply to the opportunity below or reach out to the contacts listed on this page for more information.